Dr Abid Khan

 Associate Medical Director (AMD) - Doctors with Concerns

-Dr Kieran Fernando holds the portfolio for Doctors with Concerns and started in post on the 1st March 2022.
-He is keen to ensure we have impartial and fair processes which also support and protect both those raising concerns and those subject to investigation.
-His role will also include liaising with partner organisations including the Practitioner Performance Advice (PPA) service and the GMC / GDC to ensure MPFT is managing investigations appropriately.
+I took up my new role as AMD - Doctors with Concerns on 1 March 2022.
+I am keen to ensure we have impartial and fair processes which also support and protect both those raising concerns and those subject to investigation.
+My role will include liaising with partner organisations, including the Practitioner Performance Advice (PPA) service, and the GMC / GDC to ensure MPFT is managing investigations appropriately.

-- Continue to maintain and optimise standards in investigative processes
+- To continue to maintain and optimise standards in investigative processes

-- Offer training for new case investigators and refresher training for existing ones
+- To offer training for new case investigators and refresher training for existing ones

-- Formalise and facilitate links with relevant support agencies for practitioners undergoing investigation e.g. mental health / psychosocial and financial (both NHS and charitable organisations).
+- To formalise and facilitate links with relevant support agencies for practitioners undergoing investigation e.g. mental health / psychosocial and financial (both NHS and charitable organisations).

 Health and Wellbeing Strategy Manager

 Ben Hollands is the Trust's Health and Wellbeing Strategy Implementation Manager.
 He is responsible for working across the Care Groups to achieve the objectives and ambitions set out in the Trust's Health and Wellbeing Strategy, particularly in relation to improving outcomes for patients, service users and their communities through healthier behaviours and better lifestyle choices.

 In addition to the public health aspects of the Trusts strategy Ben will support work in relation staff health and wellbeing.